-Finland’s large carnivores have been photographed in the area around Kuhmo for over ten years and the centre offers excellent opportunities to watch and photograph bears, wolves and wolverine.
+Finland’s large carnivores have been photographed in the area around Kuhmo for over ten years and the Boreal Wildlife Centre offers excellent opportunities to watch and photograph bears, wolves and wolverine.

 You can also see animals such as moose, wild forest reindeer and beaver, as well as birds such as capercaillie, best during the spring courtship period, and golden eagle in the wild.

 The area is in the border zone between Finland and Russia – a special permit is needed to enter the area, so it’s really peaceful and undisturbed.
 Its two co-founders have extensive experience in widlife watching and photography gleaned from working at Martinselkonen Eräkeskus Wildlife Centre, and one of them has photographed wild animals and made nature and wildlife documentaries over a 20-year period.

 The wolf (Canis lupus) is by far the area’s most fascinating visitor.
 Although capturing one on film is extremely challenging, wolves are nevertheless seen regularly in the Viiksimo area, where they are attracted by carrion.
 They can be seen and photographed all year round, however the best season is from March to November.
 The best location to see them is centre’s ‘outdoor headquarters,’ where there is a large hide with basic amenities and a smaller, more rustic, hide nearby – both are right on the corner of a swamp with great visibility.